braze-inc/braze-docs/_docs/_api/endpoints/user_data/external_id_migration/post_external_ids_rename.md

 ## Frequently asked questions

 **Does this impact MAU?**<br>
-No, since the number of users will stay the same, they’ll just have a new `external_id`.
+No, since the number of users will stay the same, they'll just have a new `external_id`.

 **Does user behavior change historically?**<br>
 No, since the user is still the same, and all their historical behavior is still connected to them.